CT ANKLE JOINT

 Eligibility

-Procedure for Taking a CT Ankle Joint
+Procedure for Taking a CT Scan of the Foot and Ankle

 Caution Before Taking the Test